Admission to the College of Arts and Sciences

 To be considered for admission as an international student, a candidate should have successfully completed a pre-university program (the duration of which was at least 12 years) with strong results on nationally administered examinations where applicable.

-International undergraduate applicants are required to submit scores from either the SAT or the ACT with writing.
+International undergraduate applicants are required to submit scores from either the SAT or the ACT.
 Additionally, international students for whom English is not their native language should submit results from either the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
 Applicants who, for four or more years, have attended a high school where the primary language of instruction is English are exempt from this requirement.

 For the most current information on deadlines and admissions requirements for international applicants, candidates should visit the admissions website.

 Need-based scholarships are awarded to international students.
 These awards are intended to assist as many students as resources permit through award packages of scholarship, on-campus employment and loan funds.
 All international applicants who would like to be considered for need-based aid must submit the International Student Financial Aid Application or the CSS Profile or the International Student Financial Aid Application.
 International students who are not requesting financial aid must submit the Certification of Finances form.

 The Gateway Scholars Program is designed to give non-native speakers of English the skills they need to become successful students and scholars at Brandeis.
 Gateway Scholars join the Brandeis community in July for courses focused on developing skills in reading, writing, listening and speaking.
 Upon completion of the summer session, Gateway Scholars participate in first-year orientation before beginning the fall semester.
 In the fall semester, scholars take a combination of undergraduate courses and Gateway English courses.
 Upon completion of the program, students will continue with a full undergraduate curriculum in the spring.